10 ways to use one circle map in a group lesson

 9. Circle map using color only

-If you teach in a multi-grade level classroom, then you often have very young students participating in the same lesson as your older students.
-Let’s say you are doing a lesson on the Civil War, but you have kindergarten students sitting in the group as well.
+If you teach in a multi-grade-level classroom, you often have very young students participating in the same lesson as your older students.
+Let’s say you are teaching a lesson on the Civil War, but you have kindergarten students in the group as well.
 You read the story to the whole group.
 Everyone can benefit from hearing the story.
-When it comes to the circle map activity, for your very young learners, go back to the color coding option.
+For your very young learners, when it comes to the circle map activity, go back to the color-coding option.
 Heavily color in the correct answers as well as the center image of the circle map.
 Students are then doing a circle map of all the yellow answers.
 The content, which may be above their grade level, is irrelevant.
-BUT, the color matching task is not.
+BUT the color-matching task is not.

 10. Circle map with objects

-So I add this as a last option, because I know it can be really difficult to find the objects you need.
+So I’m adding this as a last option because I know it can be really difficult to find the objects you need.
 I know, I tried this many, many times with my students.
-But, if you have students that are truly significantly impaired, and need a more tactile way to complete the activity, then using objects is always a good choice.
+But if you have students who are truly significantly impaired and need a more tactile way to complete the activity, then using objects is always a good choice.
 Unfortunately, it is not always practical, and I realize that.
-I found using a hula hoop, or even just a box to put the items in made it more likely the student could complete what I was asking independently.
+I found using a hula hoop, or even just a box to put the items in, made it more likely that the student could complete what I was asking independently.

 So there you have it.
 One circle map used in 10 ways.
-And most of them took very little if any extra prep time.
-The goal of course is to increase independence of our students, but it is more than that.
+And most of them took very little, if any, extra prep time.
+The goal of the course is to increase our students’ independence, but it is more than that.
 By using one activity for ALL of your students:

 • Saves you time